Pizzasan/smas_launcher_rust/readme.md

 # very lazy win x64 rust fork/paste, all credits goes to stephini for the initial launcher idea and to snesrev for making smas playable on windows in the first place
-> Legal Notice
 > Super Mario World, Super Mario All-Stars, Mario, and all related names, assets, and trademarks are the property of Nintendo.
-> This project is a fan-made launcher, is not affiliated with or endorsed / approved by Nintendo, and does not include any copyrighted game data or ROMs.
+> This project is a fan-made launcher and is not affiliated with, endorsed, or approved by Nintendo.
+> This launcher does not include any Nintendo game ROMs or copyrighted music.
+Users must supply their own legally obtained game files and music.

 ## Credits / Copyrights